Georges3/COVID_19-VaccineUptake/README.md

 #  3) R_code_Covariates_ profiles for

-#----Heatmap of profiles and Poesterior probabilities
+     * Heatmap of profiles and Poesterior probabilities

 #  4) R_code_univariate_ model for